abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *dicere praeterea vidit; nec portitor Orci*
 | *amplius obiectam passus transire paludem.*

+- *dixit* from *dico, dicere, dixi, dictus* is 3rd singular perfect active indicative, meaning to say.

+      She said and suddenly she, as smoke having been mingled into thin breezes, fled away from his eyes, neither did that man, in vain clutching the shadows and wishing to say many things, thereafter see her; nor did the ferry man of Orcus allow him to go over the swamp, having been put as protection, any more.

+She spoke, and straightway from his sight, like smoke mingling with thin air, vanished afar and saw him not again, as he vainly clutched at the shadows with so much left unsaid; nor did the ferryman of Orcus suffer him again to pass the barrier of the marsh.

 | *quid faceret? quo se rapta bis coniuge ferret?*
 | *quo fletu manis, quae numina voce moveret?* 505
-| *illa quidem Stygia nabat iam frigida cumba.*

       What might he do?
 Whither he, twice having been snatched from his wife, might bring?
 With what crying might move the underworld, he could move what gods with his voice?

+| *illa quidem Stygia nabat iam frigida cumba.*

       That women indeed, now cold, was floating in the Stygian boat.

 | *septem illum totos perhibent ex ordine mensis*